-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

 The Dutchman was 0.9s quicker at the time – that closed but even still remained 0.7s faster.

-It was critical to simply be on track in the improving conditions.
+It was critical to be on track in the improving conditions.

-Running a high risk strategy, neither Haas driver had set a time inside the final two minutes of the session.
+Running a high-risk strategy, neither Haas driver had set a time inside the final two minutes of the session.

 Moreover, they’d both pitted with three minutes remaining, a racing stop to bolt on new intermediate tyres.

-Both Nico Hulkenberg and Kevin Magnussen had recorded five laps apiece, though had not set a time.
+Both Nico Hulkenberg and Kevin Magnussen had recorded five laps apiece, though they had not set a time.

 As the chequered flag waved to end Qualifying 1, the order was far from settled with much of the field still out on laps.

-It saw the order change dramatically; Alex Albon climbing to second and Logan Sargeant to sixth (demoted to seventh with his Williams team-mate crossed the line).
+The order changed dramatically; Alex Albon climbed to second and Logan Sargeant to sixth (demoted to seventh with his Williams team-mate crossed the line).

-That saw Russell scrape through after a mistake under braking into Les Combes, while Hulkkenberg abandoned his lap and ended the session without a time.
+That saw Russell scrape through after a mistake under braking into Les Combes while Hulkkenberg abandoned his lap and ended the session without a time.

-He’ll start 20th in the F1 Sprint as a result, with Zhou Guanyu in 19th, then Kevin Magnussen, Valtteri Bottas, and Yuki Tsunoda.
+As a result, he’ll start 20th in the F1 Sprint, with Zhou Guanyu in 19th, then Kevin Magnussen, Valtteri Bottas, and Yuki Tsunoda.

 By the time the second phase of the session began, a dry line was emerging ins some areas.

-There were train tracks through Eau Rouge and Raidillon, and a clear line through Blanchimont.
+There were train tracks through Eau Rouge and Raidillon and a clear line through Blanchimont.

 The field had headed out in intermediates, though with the circuit coated in sunshine it was only a matter of time before the switch to slicks took place.